The procedure was simple.

 Today were thus left with a twisted albeit incomplete view of a procedure whose legacy isn't as simple as the procedure itself ever was.

-After this look at Walter Freeman and the lobotomy, read up on tragic actress Frances Farmer, one of history's most infamous disputed lobotomy recipients.
+After this look at Walter Freeman and the history of the lobotomy, read up on tragic actress Frances Farmer, one of history's most infamous disputed lobotomy recipients.
 Then, discover five bizarre, grotesque historical "cures" for mental illness.